AntigoniMoira/Terrain-Aware-DL-Downscaling/README.md

 ## 🧪 Results

-To summarize the results visually, these maps display the MAE across the entire domain for both the non–elevation-aware model and the best elevation- and slope-aware model.
+<p align="justify">To summarize the results visually, these maps display the MAE across the entire domain for both the non–elevation-aware model and the best elevation- and slope-aware model.
 Errors are notably higher in regions with complex terrain, such as mountainous and coastal areas.
-To quantify the impact of geospatial data integration on model performance in challenging regions, the MAE was calculated for the upper 10th percentile of pixels with the largest errors.
+To quantify the impact of geospatial data integration on model performance in challenging regions, the MAE was calculated for the upper 10th percentile of pixels with the largest errors.</p>

 ![](./images/Results.png)